 cd ~ git clone https://github.com/BlitterStudio/amiberry cd amiberry

 Amiberry’s Makefile includes several targets, to cover various platforms.
-You can specify your platform using the following syntax:
+You will need to specify your platform using the following syntax:

 <platform> is one of the supported platforms.

-Please consult the relevant Wiki page for the full list of available platforms.
+Please consult the relevant Wiki page for the full list of available platforms, as there are many (and separate for 32-bit and 64-bit ones).
 Alternatively, you can also check the Makefile itself for a full list of supported platforms.

 For more documentation subjects, please check the Wiki page